globalproweb/PyChain/README.md

 ## III.
 Conclusion & Challenge:
 #
-To show case of the project, a 2 mins Video has been uploaded for review.
+To show case of the project, a 2 mins Video has been uploaded for review via this link  https://www.youtube.com/watch?v=u1evGyr6sG0.
  There was one challenge in this project i wish I could resolve and test.
 I was not able to randomly  generate  the "creator_id".
 This is some interessing feature  of the PyChain-Ledger app I would like to explore in the future code.
 Each transation should have a unique creator_id.